olympus-robotics/hephaestus/README.md

 ### Compilation

-Eolo uses CMake to build, the build infrastructure is heavily inspired (see copied) from `eolo`.
+Eolo uses CMake to build, the build infrastructure is heavily inspired (see copied) from [grape](https://github.com/cvilas/grape).